basilleaf/curated_retweet_bot/README.md

 A python script that will retweet something you have recently favorited.
+In use with <a href = "https://twitter.com/hellohiking">@hellohiking</a>

 # Install